Select Dynamic field

 1. JAAN by Kirk Westaway

-This restaurant is located on top of the famous Hotel Swissôtel The Stamford building.
+This restaurant is atop the famous Hotel Swissôtel, The Stamford building.
 With Executive Chef Kirk Westaway at the helm, JAAN is a Michelin Star-rated restaurant that is most popular for its reinterpretation of British cuisine.
 The restaurant has elevated the cuisine to an all-new level by employing an innovative and modern culinary lens.
 The restaurant seats only 40 people at a time, so you know that the dining experience will be an exclusive one.
-The elegant decor is further enhanced by the expansive view of Singapore’s landscape.
+The expansive view of Singapore’s landscape further enhances the elegant decor.
 The multi-award-winning restaurant is most famous for its Squab Pigeon, Cornish Turbot, and Strawberry Eton Mess, among other dishes.

 2. Alma by Jian Amador

 This Michelin Star restaurant is famous for its European-style dishes deeply inspired by Asian cuisine.
 Managed by Executive Chef Haikal Johari, Alma is known to make dishes that can be best described as titillating.
 Made with the freshest ingredients and seasonal produce, the dishes made by Chef Haikal are very much worth the hype.
-The restaurant has luxe interiors and offers a spacious terrace bar where you can enjoy a great selection of wines.
+The restaurant has luxe interiors and offers a spacious terrace bar to enjoy a great selection of wines.
 The recommended dishes from Alma are Kumamoto A4 Beef, Valrhona Ivoire, and Boston Lobster Cappellini.
-Something else worth trying is the 3-course lunch, which is offered at a great value of $65 approx.
+Something else worth trying is the 3-course lunch, which is valued at about $65.

 3. Burnt Ends

 If you are looking for a good barbecue place in Singapore, Burnt Ends by Chef Dave Pynt is an excellent option.
 Located in the Chinatown area of the city, Burnt Ends serves Australian barbecue in a relaxed atmosphere, along with spirits, wines, and fun.
 The restaurant features an open kitchen concept, with a custom 4-tonne oven and several elevation grills.
 The menu of this restaurant changes constantly.
-However, it would be best if you did not miss out on the Steak Frites; The Burnt Ends Sanger, Bone Marrow, and Togarashi when you visit it next.
+However, it would be best not to miss out on the Steak Frites, The Burnt Ends Sanger, Bone Marrow, and Togarashi when you visit it next.

 4. Béni by Kenji Yamanaka

 If you want to experience a gastronomic journey unlike any other, Béni is worth visiting.
-Lead by Chef de Cuisine, Kenji Yamanaka, this Michelin restaurant provides French cuisine with a Japanese reinterpretation.
-Besides top-of-the-class drinks and foods, the restaurant is also known for its impeccable service.
+This Michelin restaurant is led by Chef de Cuisine Kenji Yamanaka, providing French cuisine with a Japanese reinterpretation.
+Besides top-of-the-class drinks and food, the restaurant is known for its impeccable service.
 If you plan to visit this restaurant, don’t forget to order the Signature Scallop, Asperge Blanche, Charcoal Grilled Australian Wagyu Tomahawk, and Sakoshi Bay Oyster.

 5. Les Amis